ayush7788/upm/README.md

 > upm look "pkg-name"
 6. Pass any non-defined flag to package manager
 > upm "any other param"

+If sometime you played up with config a bit more and now UPM cannot identify your package manager, you can always run(as root)
+> upm --configure
+to re-generate config file

 # TO-do list
 - [x] Do first release